valera-rozuvan/react-webpack-starter/README.md

 to the end of `.env` file.
 Replace `8001` with the desired port number.

+### Redux DevTools

+This project includes the wonderful [Redux DevTools](https://github.com/reduxjs/redux-devtools) extension out of the box for development purposes.
+This means you can use the Redux browser extension to view the Redux store in live mode.
+See [Redux DevTools Extension](https://github.com/reduxjs/redux-devtools/tree/main/extension#installation) guide for installation instructions.

+For production build, this is skipped.
+The extension code is not included in the built bundle.

 ### Generating a build for debugging

 Create a build for debugging purposes (source maps will be included, NO live reload):